tomsoderlund/react-zeroconfig-payments/README.md

 Extra props needed:

+- `contactInfo`: Klarna needs at least email and country.
+Also, country needs to match the currency.
-- returnUrl: where to redirect after completing the Klarna checkout screen (a simple test page is set up on http://localhost:6007/api/klarna/return_url)
+- `returnUrl`: where to redirect after completing/cancelling the Klarna checkout screen (a simple test page is set up on http://localhost:6007/api/klarna/return_url)

 ### StripeMethodCardForm